-Currently, the Umbrella roaming client does not support dual-stack (IPv4 + IPv6) DNS configurations.
-The Roaming Client integration with Cisco AnyConnect does support dual-stack.
+Currently, the standalone Umbrella roaming client does not support dual-stack (IPv4 + IPv6) DNS configurations while the Cisco AnyConnect Umbrella module does have limited support for dual-stack.
 However, both products do have limitations in regard to IPv6 that are outlined in this article.

-For the Roaming Client with AnyConnect, we do support a dual-stack IPv4 + IPv6 configuration, but there are limitations in regard to what happens with IPv6 DNS queries.
+We do support a dual-stack IPv4 + IPv6 configuration, but there are limitations in regard to what happens with IPv6 DNS queries.
 For the Cisco Umbrella client, the loopback address (127.0.0.1) is not used in the DNS settings when the Umbrella client is active.
 Instead, a kernel driver installed with the AnyConnect client intercepts all DNS queries.
 As a result of this, Umbrella sees all of the DNS queries—both IPv4 and IPv6—but the Umbrella DNS resolvers will only log the IPv4 source address.
-IPv4 connectivity to Umbrella resolver addresses (184.108.40.206) must be available for this function.
+IPv4 connectivity to Umbrella resolver addresses (220.127.116.11) must be available for this function.

 Technical Detail: IPv6 and the Umbrella Roaming Client

-Having both IPv4 and IPv6 DNS servers (typically delivered via DHCP) does not allow the Umbrella roaming client to store and replace the IPv4 DNS servers at the appropriate times.
-If IPv6 DNS servers are in your DHCP or static IP configuration, the IPv6 addresses must be removed to ensure the Umbrella roaming client will work properly.
+Having both IPv4 and IPv6 DNS servers (typically delivered via DHCP) does not allow either the Umbrella roaming client or the Umbrella module to store and replace the IPv4 DNS servers at the appropriate times.
+If IPv6 DNS servers are in your DHCP or static IP configuration, the IPv6 addresses must be removed to ensure the Umbrella systems will work properly.

 Umbrella does not currently support content filtering or security protection for IPv6 DNS names; only name resolution.
 For detailed information regarding Umbrella and IPv6 support, see: https://support.umbrella.com/hc/en-us/articles/230563727-Does-Umbrella-Provide-IPv6-DNS-Services-